13 Brands That Give Back For An Ethical Shopping High

 EarthHero’s Community & Charitable Initiatives

-They’re a Certified B Corp, fully carbon-neutral through CarbonFund, and a contributing member of 1% for the Planet.
+In addition to supporting small businesses by giving them a platform, they’re a Certified B Corp, fully carbon-neutral through CarbonFund, and a contributing member of 1% for the Planet.

 They make tops, pants, tees, sweatshirts, sweatpants, jeans, coats, and ethical swimwear.